davquar/davquar.github.io/content/english/post/distributed-systems/basics.md

 We saw a protocol for getting **always consistent snapshots**, which was brought up by two little people called **Chandy** and **Lamport**.

 Finally we saw a real mechanism for labeling events by **vector clock**, and some interesting properties.

-Future articles will cover the topic of **[distributed consensus](https://informaticabrutta.it/sistemi-distribuiti-consenso/)**.

----

-*If you have any questions or just want to say something, please leave a comment below.
-If you also want to stay up-to-date on new material find a form to sign up for newsletters.*